mdopt.mps package#

 Raises:

-• ValueError – If a symbol inside the string argument does not belong to the available set.
+ValueError – A symbol inside the string argument does not belong to the available set or the chosen form is mixed-canonical.
+(This form is not available for product states.)

 Notes